encode/django-rest-framework/docs/topics/documenting-your-api.md

 * `authentication_classes`: Default `api_settings.DEFAULT_AUTHENTICATION_CLASSES`.
 May be used to pass custom authentication classes to the `SchemaView`.
 * `permission_classes`: Default `api_settings.DEFAULT_PERMISSION_CLASSES` May be used to pass custom permission classes to the `SchemaView`.

+### Customising code samples

+The built-in API documentation includes automatically generated code samples for each of the available API client libraries.

+You may customise these samples by subclassing `DocumentationRenderer`, setting `languages` to the list of languages you wish to support:

+    from rest_framework.renderers import DocumentationRenderer

+    class CustomRenderer(DocumentationRenderer):
+        languages = ['ruby', 'go']

+For each language you need to provide an `intro` template, detailing installation instructions and such, plus a generic template for making API requests, that can be filled with individual request details.
+See the [templates for the bundled languages][client-library-templates] for examples.

 ---

 ## Third party packages